-Diane Stoffel, of Brewster, MA, is back for another year at CPRC.
+Diane Stoffel, of Brewster, MA, has been a favorite teacher at CPRC for many year.
 She’s known for generating great enthusiasm and energy in her classes.
 Also known as a wide cut specialist, she is equally at home with fine cuts.
 Students who need help with their designs or dyeing will find her indispensable.

 Known for his ability to communicate technical information and rug hooking “short cuts” in simple terms, ("The Rug Hooker's Bible," "Prodded Hooking for a Three Dimensional Effect" and dozens of instructional DVDs) students most frequently take Gene's classes as a means of honing their basic technique while working on cuts 6 -12.
 If you are interested in geometrics, "fancy wide cut" or designs that beg for specialty dyed wool that can be either hooked or prodded into 3-D shapes, then this is the class to take.

 Cambria Pines Rug Camp is an “Open Class” camp, meaning that students can work on any commercial or original pattern they want with their teacher.